Cullen, Patricia L.

 The need for this scholarly project was identified during a process improvement meeting concerning recruitment and retention of student nurses that work at UH.
 The organizational leadership was presented with a plan for the capstone proposal and supported the introduction of an educational intervention that was founded on evidence-based information from the nursing literature.
 The effectiveness of this intervention was based upon pre and post education survey data.

 The data analysis revealed statistical significance in t-test static between the mean pre-mastery and post-mastery quizzes scores.
 Statistical difference between pre and post GSE and SPPAT surveys.
 Correlations between tenure and the GSE as well as tenure and SPPAT scores noted practice implications warranting further investigation.
 The organization adopted the intervention as a training program for the student advocates.

 Date of Award

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Kerley, Lori, "Student Nurse Advocacy: Supporting the Future to Save Our Profession" (2016).
-All Regis University Theses.
+Regis University Student Publications.
 805.